 Andrew regularly appears in the High Court and County Court in all aspects of corporate and personal insolvency.
 He has experience in High Court claims involving high-value allegations of misfeasance and reviewable transactions in corporate and personal insolvency.
 Andrew also advises on decision-making procedures and the validity of voluntary arrangements.
-He has made numerous appearances in applications to set aside statutory demands, orders for the sale of property, annulment of bankruptcy, income payment orders, and all other insolvency and company applications.
+He has made numerous appearances in applications to set aside statutory demands, orders for the sale of property, annulment of bankruptcy, income payment orders, applications to enforce compliance with office-holders, public and private examinations, and all other insolvency and company applications.
 He regularly handles winding-up and bankruptcy petitions.

 Andrew accepts instructions in all aspects of commercial law including urgent injunctions.
-He has appeared in multiple trials concerning contractual disputes, debt claims, and the sale and supply of goods and services.
+He has experience in freezing and other injunctions, and has appeared in multiple trials concerning contractual disputes, debt claims, and the sale and supply of goods and services.
 Andrew recently appeared before the Privy Council on issues of Escrow and Pre-Incorporation contracts.

 Private Client and Probate